Dr. Kutner is currently in his 30th year as the team Neuropsychologist for the

 Dr. Kutner is a nationally recognized concussion expert who examines athletes from the NFL, NHL, Rugby, and professional boxing.
 He also works with collegiate and high school athletes.
 For active players, evaluations focus on determining when it's safe to return-to-play or in some cases retire.
 He understands the importance of maximizing career playing time, while protecting the safety and long-term health of the player.
 Dr. Kutner also evaluates retired athletes who may be experiencing difficulties from repetitive concussions.

-Former New York Giant and Hall of Famer, Harry Carson, explains in his book, “Captain for Life: My Story as a Hall of Fame Linebacker,” how Dr. Kutner was the doctor who diagnosed him with Post-Concussion Syndrome.
-In 1990, two years after he retired, Carson sought Dr. Kutner for Neuropsychological testing — who at the time had not yet started working as a Neuropsychologist for the New York Giants.
-Dr. Kutner found that Carson suffered from Post-Concussion Syndrome due to multiple concussions and that his cognitive difficulties were likely to be permanent.
+New York Giant and Hall of Famer, Harry Carson, explains in his book, “Captain for Life: My Story as a Hall of Fame Linebacker,” how Dr. Kutner was the doctor who diagnosed him with Post-Concussion Syndrome.
+In 1990, two years after he retired, Carson sought Dr. Kutner for Neuropsychological testing.
+Dr. Kutner continues to see retired NFL players who are seeking determination if they have effects of repetitive head injury from their playing days.

 Dr. Kutner is Clinical Assistant Professor of Neuropsychology in the Neurological Surgery Department at Weill Cornell Medicine-Cornell University.
 He has been at Weill Cornell Medicine for over two decades where he trains residents in concussion management and is involved in seminal research on sports-related traumatic brain injury.
 In 2014, he was a Course Director and presenter at Weill Cornell’s conference on Sports-Related Head Trauma.
 He was the lead author on the study identifying neurogenetic factors (APOE-4) in NFL players, which was published in Neurosurgery.
 He was also one of the principal investigators of a 6-year study measuring effects of head trauma in active NFL players.
-This study was recently published in 2019 in the Journal of Neurosurgery.
+This study was published in 2019 in the Journal of Neurosurgery.